Meet all our doctors at Cleveland Clinic Abu Dhabi.View Doctors

 Patients with a rapid heart rhythm (tachycardia) or with an irregular heart rhythm (arrhythmia) can be treated with therapeutic medication or with other therapies.
 Rapid heart rhythms can be treated, and possibly cured, with catheter ablation.
-Catheter ablation is an invasive therapy used to correct abnormal electrical connections in the heart; catheters and probes are inserted into the heart through the groin area.
+Catheter ablation is an invasive therapy used to correct abnormal electrical connections in the heart, where catheters and probes are inserted into the heart through the groin area.

 Certain patients with weak heart muscles or inherited electrical abnormalities of the heart sometimes require implantable defibrillators to decrease their risk of sudden cardiac death, or sudden cardiac arrest, when the heart stops beating.
 Some forms of pacemakers can, by synchronization of the heart’s electricity, improve the heart’s performance.